Janissary: Characteristics

 The Janissary corps were distinctive in a number of ways.
-They wore unique uniforms, were paid regular salaries (including bonuses) for their service, marched to music (the mehter), lived in barracks and were the first corps to make extensive use of firearms.
+They wore unique uniforms, were paid regular salaries (including bonuses) for their service, marched to music (the mehter), lived in barracks, and were the first military corps to make extensive use of firearms.
 A Janissary battalion was a close-knit community, effectively the soldier's family.
-By tradition, the Sultan himself, after authorizing the payments to the Janissaries, visited the barracks dressed as a janissary trooper, and received his pay alongside the other men of the First Division.
+By tradition, the Ottoman sultan himself, after authorizing the payments to the Janissaries, visited the barracks dressed as a Janissary trooper, and received his pay alongside the other men of the First Division.
 They also served as policemen, palace guards, and firefighters during peacetime.
 The Janissaries also enjoyed far better support on campaign than other armies of the time.
 They were part of a well-organized military machine, in which one support corps prepared the roads while others pitched tents and baked the bread.
 Their weapons and ammunition were transported and re-supplied by the cebeci corps.
 They campaigned with their own medical teams of Muslim and Jewish surgeons and their sick and wounded were evacuated to dedicated mobile hospitals set up behind the lines.

-These differences, along with an impressive war-record, made the Janissaries a subject of interest and study by foreigners during their own time.
-Although eventually the concept of a modern army incorporated and surpassed most of the distinctions of the Janissaries and the corps was eventually dissolved, the image of the Janissary has remained as one of the symbols of the Ottomans in the western psyche.
 By the mid-18th century, they had taken up many trades and gained the right to marry and enroll their children in the corps and very few continued to live in the barracks.
-Many of them became administrators and scholars.
-Retired or discharged Janissaries received pensions, and their children were also looked after.
+Many of them became administrators and scholars in other branches of government service.